Magic City (club)

 Magic City is a prominent strip club in Atlanta, founded in 1985 and currently owned by Michael “Magic” Barney.

 Hip hop and rap ties

 Described by Dan Gartland of Sports Illustrated as a "legendary strip club that should be familiar to anyone who knows anything about rap music", Magic City has well-documented ties with the trap and hip hop scene.
-It was partially responsible for launching the careers of Future and Migos.
+The club has been associated with the early careers of Future and Migos.
 DJ Esco worked at Magic City.
-Magic City has hosted performances with Young Thug, Future and 2 Chainz.
-DC the Brain Supreme of Tag Team worked at Magic City when he released the hit "Whoomp!
+DC the Brain Supreme of Tag Team was working at Magic City when he released the hit "Whoomp!
 (There It Is)".

 In popular culture

 Several rap and hip-hop songs mention Magic City, including "Strip Club" by The 2 Live Crew, "Magic City Monday" by Jeezy and "Magic" by Future.
 The reference to "Monday" is because Magic City is "supposedly the Holy Grail of Atlanta strip clubs on Monday nights".
 In July 2015, GQ released a documentary Magic City about the strip club, directed by Lauren Greenfield.
-Late 2018, Drake collaborated with Magic City to create the "Scorpion City" merchandise collection.